Zkp1-2/AI-Security-Backdoor-Detection/README.md

 • Internal activation patterns provide strong signals for identifying poisoned data

 • Fine-pruning provides a practical mitigation strategy but does not guarantee complete removal of backdoors

+🔬 Related Work

+Backdoor attacks are a critical security threat to deep learning systems because malicious triggers can alter model behavior while maintaining high clean accuracy.

+Early work such as BadNets demonstrated the feasibility of trigger-based poisoning attacks.
+Later research introduced detection approaches such as Neural Cleanse and Spectral Signatures for identifying backdoored models.

+This repository explores these concepts by implementing an end-to-end experimental pipeline, covering attack construction, detection through internal activations, and defensive mitigation strategies.

 🔬 Comparison with Existing Research